 This is my best friend’s favorite dish when we go out to eat!
 It’s super easy to make at home, and just as delicious.
 Travis and I had fun making it on air!

-- Plate the green beans on a platter, and scatter with sliced green onions.
+Pour your green beans into a bowl and top with sesame seeds and sliced green onions.

 Vanilla Chocolate-Chip Mint Smoothie